-The available time is the time you have to change to another De Lijn bus or tram.
-This means that even if your journey takes longer than 60 minutes, you don't necessarily have to buy a new ticket.
+The available time is the remaining time during which you can transfer to another De Lijn bus or tram.
+If your journey takes longer than 60 minutes, you must purchase a new ticket.

 Sms-ticket & sms-daypass

-- What if the GSM network temporarily does not work or is disrupted?
+- What if the mobile phone network is temporarily not working or is disrupted?

-- What happens if I don't have enough credit to buy an SMS-ticket?
+- What happens if I don’t have enough credit to purchase an SMS-ticket or SMS-day pass?

 - Can an SMS ticket of daypass be forwarded?

-- Can I buy an sms-ticket via an international mobile phone operator?
+- Can I purchase an SMS-ticket or SMS-day pass through a foreign mobile phone operator?